razbakov/symfony-responsive-image/README.md

-# Symfony Responsive Image Bundle
+# Symfony Image Components Bundle

-A Symfony bundle that provides responsive image components similar to NuxtImg and NuxtPicture.
-Optimize your images for Core Web Vitals with automatic resizing, format conversion, and preloading capabilities.
+A Symfony bundle that provides two components for optimized images:

+- `<twig:img>` - For simple responsive images with automatic WebP conversion
+- `<twig:picture>` - For art direction with different crops per breakpoint

 ## Features